 Writing therapy

 Writing therapy uses writing as a tool for self-exploration and emotional healing.
 This therapy recognises that the act of writing can help individuals gain clarity and insight into their thoughts, feelings, and experiences.
-Writing therapy involves creating a safe and supportive environment where the individual can freely express their thoughts and emotions on paper.
+Writing therapy involves creating a supportive environment where the individual can freely express their thoughts and emotions on paper.
 The therapy can involve prompts, exercises, and guided meditations to help individuals explore their inner selves and connect with their emotions.

 Which Type of Therapy is Best?